jncraton/web-apps-cpsc2330/lectures/22-arrays.md

 - It also returns the item that was removed
 - Example: `colors.shift()`

----

-Imagine you are managing a to-do list application.
-When would you prefer to use `push()` over `unshift()` for adding a new task to your list?

 ## Finding Items

 - `indexOf()` finds the first matching item's index